The History of Mrs. Stewart’s® Bluing

 From Salesman to Grocery Brokers

 When business started booming, salesmen were hired who worked directly out of the Minneapolis office.
 In 1918, this method of selling was replaced by the appointment of food or grocery brokers.
-It was this switch to food brokers which accounted for the rapid and steady growth of the Mrs. Stewart’s Bluing business.
-Since then, Mrs. Stewart’s Bluing has been represented across the United States and Canada by brokers.
+It was this switch to food brokers which accounted for the rapid and steady growth of the Mrs. Stewart’s® Bluing business.
+Since then, MSB has been represented across the United States and Canada by brokers.
 Much of the credit for the good health and longevity of the business belongs to these devoted brokers, many of whom, over the years, have become personal friends as well as business colleagues!

-In 1946, with Mrs. Stewart’s Bluing sales at a high point, Robert Ford’s son Luther (named for his grandfather) returned to Minneapolis and by the mid 1950s, he had taken over the business from his father and his uncle.
+In 1946, with Mrs. Stewart’s® Bluing sales at a high point, Robert Ford’s son Luther (named for his grandfather) returned to Minneapolis and by the mid 1950s, he had taken over the business from his father and his uncle.
 He was head of the firm during the 1960s and 1970s.
 In August, 1955, Ken Norman was hired as Manager of Production and Purchasing.
 In the late 1970s, Ken bought the company from Luther Ford.
-Ken’s son, Brad, joined in the business as well, in 1974.
-In 1986, the business was moved from downtown Minneapolis to suburban Bloomington.
+Ken’s son, Brad, joined in the business in 1974 and took over ownership in 1995.
+He took on co-owner, Jeff Olson, who became sole owner in 2013.
+In 1986, the business was moved from downtown Minneapolis to suburban Bloomington, where it remains today (2015).
 From 1883 to the present time, production and distribution of MSB has been and remains an old-fashioned “family” business.

 Highly Sought-After MSB Bottles